Image Source: Showtime, Everett Collection, The CW

 After a stellar year full of exceptional TV shows, we almost forgot that we might have to say goodbye to a few of them in 2018.
-It's only January, but networks are wasting no time in giving "prestige" shows like One Mississippi and Lady Dynamite the ax.
-So far Amazon is the biggest offender.
-Of the news that they were getting rid of three of their shows, an Amazon source told Deadline, "This is part of a move towards bigger, wider-audience series."
-Unfortunately, they're not the only ones.
-Sigh.
-Pour one out for the series that have taken their last TV gasp ahead.

-- The Middle: Nine seasons later, ABC is putting this sitcom out to pasture.

-ii

-After a stellar year full of exceptional TV shows, we almost forgot that we might have to say goodbye to a few of them in 2018.
 Now that we've reached April, networks have already "prestige" shows like One Mississippi, Damnation, and Lady Dynamite the ax.
 So far Amazon and Netflix are the biggest offenders, but series on networks like NBC and ABC aren't safe, either.
 Pour one out for the shows that have taken their last TV gasp ahead.

 - The Middle: Nine seasons later, ABC is putting this sitcom out to pasture.